arapulido/katacoda-scenarios/autoscaling-k8s/step2_1.md

-Our Ecommerce application is already instrumented for distributed tracing and is receiving regular traffic through the `regular-traffic` deployment.
+Our Ecommerce application is already instrumented for distributed tracing and is receiving regular traffic through the `regular-traffic` deployment (inside the `fake-traffic` namespace).
 Let's browse a bit what data we are getting in Datadog already.

 Note: Some of the data (particularly container data) may take up to 5-10 minutes to show up